Learn how to avoid these 13 common but costly mistakes many people make when they buy life insurance.

 Why we do it: There are all kinds of reasons people withdraw money from the "cash value" portion of their whole life (or permanent) policies.
 Maybe a health crisis pops up that requires a lot of medical care—and produces a lot of medical bills.
 Or maybe something more mundane happens that prompts you to pull out some portion of your cash value as a loan.

-What we should do instead: Although the cash value that's built up within your whole life or permanent policy can be really helpful, especially in times of need, it's important to carefully approach withdrawals and loans that make use of those funds.
+What we should do instead: The cash value within your whole life or permanent policy can be really helpful.
+But it's important to carefully approach withdrawals and loans that make use of those funds.
 The main reason for this: if you take out too much, you could cause your policy to lapse or run out of money.

 Why we do it: A lot of people who invest in life insurance—term life, especially--do so in order to protect against the untimely death of their household's "breadwinner."
 Given that, it shouldn't be too surprising to hear that non-working spouses, or even spouses who simply make less than their significant others, tend to be ignored from a life insurance perspective.

 What we should do instead: Depending on who you ask, non-working spouses are "worth" anywhere from tens of thousands of dollars to hundreds of thousands of dollars.
-So, even if your spouse isn't bringing in a salary, or isn't bringing in a salary that's comparable to the so-called breadwinner's, be sure to give him or her a proper amount of attention when it comes time to buy life insurance.
+Even if your spouse doesn't work or does but makes very little, don't simply ignore their role.

-Why we do it: It's hard to say, but a good guess seems to be that most of us simply assume that listing just one person as a beneficiary on our life insurance policies will be enough.
-The problem with that is that lone beneficiary could pass away before you do, a situation that would end with the proceeds of your plan being paid to your estate—which causes a bunch of other problems for any survivors it’s eventually passed on to.
+Why we do it: Most of us assume listing one person as a beneficiary on our life insurance policies is enough.
+But if your lone beneficiary dies before you do the proceeds of your plan could be paid to your estate.
+And this causes a bunch of other problems for any survivors it’s eventually passed on to.